KeenMate/into-phoenix/example-application.md

 On second tab of this page there is a list with rental history of the displayed movie in a paged manner, ordered by rental day (newest on top).
 Page size is 10, fixed.
 Page number is put to querystring.
 List of rentals contains date of rental in format ``YYYY-MM-DD"`` and name of user who rented the film in format ``"[First character of last name, capitalized]*, [Firstname]"`` to anonymize user names.

 An order button is displayed on this page only if it's available to rent (calculated on server) AND user is logged in.
-On pressing this button [PRG](https://en.wikipedia.org/wiki/Post/Redirect/Get) is send to server where the film is added to user's basket.
+On pressing this button [PRG](https://en.wikipedia.org/wiki/Post/Redirect/Get) is sent to server where the film is added to user's basket.
 User is then redirected back to film detail page.
 When the the film is in user's basket a message is displayed on this page saying "You already have this film in your shopping basket".

 ### Login screen
 Standard login name/password login page.
 PRG to home screen on login.

 ### Basket
-List of films order by name stored in the user's session.
+List of films ordered by name stored in the user's session.
 User can remove film from the basket or clear it completely with a single button "Clear basket".
 List of films contains sums of total rental price (calculated and rendered on server).

-On pressing "Rent" button there PRG request to server.
+On pressing "Rent" button PRG request is made against server.
 Request is processed this way:
 - All films to be rented are checked against database to confirm availability of them
   - If all films are available they are rented to the user
-  - If any of the films is not available anymore server redirects user back to the basket where those films that are not avaiable are displayed red and a message is displayed to the user saying "We are sorry!
+  - If any of the films are not available anymore server redirects user back to the basket where those films that are not avaiable are displayed red and a message is displayed to the user saying "We are sorry!
 Films in red are not available to rent anymore.
 Please, try it later"
 - When films are rented basket content in user session is cleared
 - To rent a film to user means to put a record to ``rental`` table